Pylons/waitress/docs/index.rst

-If your proxy accepts both HTTP and HTTPS URLs, and you want your application to generate the appropriate url based on the incoming scheme, also set up your proxy to send a ``X-WSGI-Scheme`` with the original URL scheme along with each proxied request.
+If your proxy accepts both HTTP and HTTPS URLs, and you want your application to generate the appropriate url based on the incoming scheme, also set up your proxy to send a ``X-Forwarded-Proto`` with the original URL scheme along with each proxied request.
 For example, when using Nginx::

     proxy_set_header        X-Forwarded-Proto $scheme;